-This is small-batch cream cheese frosting is a minimalist dream.
-It’s creamy, smooth and not too sweet.
+This small-batch cream cheese frosting is a minimalist dream.
+It's creamy, smooth, and not too sweet.
 It’s my favorite cream cheese frosting recipe enough for moderately frosted cakes and cupcakes.

 This frosting recipe is a perfect pair with my naturally red velvet cupcakes recipe.
 I don't know about you but I enjoy my cakes more when they're moderately frosted–the cake is the star and the frosting is just literally the "icing on the cake".

-- Small batch (around 6-8 cupcakes) cupcake frosted with a pipe.
+- Small batch (around 6-8 cupcakes) cupcakes frosted with a pipe.
 This could vary depending on how tall you make the swirls.

-- Simple cupcakes that are frosted with an offset spatula.
-You can frost 1 dozen cupcakes because you typically don’t use as much as you would piping.
+- Cupcakes that are frosted with an offset spatula–you can frost 1 dozen cupcakes because you typically don’t use as much as you would piping.

 - Small-size layer cakes that are designed to have minimal frosting.

 - This is also perfect for cinnamon rolls!
 Instead of using the normal sugar icing, cream cheese frosting makes it extra special!

 Where else can you use this cream cheese frosting?

 Frost your favorite cakes and cupcakes with this frosting, including:

 - Moist and Soft Banana Bread - make your banana bread extra special by adding this frosting on top!